 Steamed Clams with Spring Herbs and Lime

-2 stalks of green garlic or 2 regular garlic cloves, thinly sliced
+2 stalks green garlic or 2 cloves garlic, thinly sliced

 ¼ cup minced fresh chives

 1. Warm the olive oil in a medium pot or a large straight-sided skillet (use one with a lid) over medium heat.
 Add the garlic and tarragon; cook for about 2 minutes, until the garlic is slightly softened.